Kebaya: Variants of Kebaya elements

 In the aspect of the collar or neck cut, there are two main varieties; the V-shaped collar (Javanese, Kartini, Balinese, Malay, Cocos and Encim or Peranakan) and the square-shaped collar (Kutubaru or Kota Bharu).
-The Riau-Pahang kebaya has a band collar secured with buttons known as "cekak musang" while the Sundanese has a U-shaped collar, similar to the modern kebaya.
+The Riau-Pahang kebaya has a band collar secured with buttons known as "cekak musang" while the Sundanese kebaya has a U-shaped collar, similar to the modern kebaya.
 The modern kebaya also might apply various shapes and curves of collars.